Andie Zitek

 Coach Dorr is a mentor to countless students and athletes, constantly serving as a supportive presence in their lives and demonstrating all that they can accomplish on the playing field and in life.

-Volunteer of the Year presented by Hyatt Regency of Denver
+Volunteers of the Year presented by Hyatt Regency of Denver

 Suzi is an integral member of the Games Organizing Committee (GOC), a dedicated team that works tirelessly year-round behind the scenes to plan and execute SOCO’s State Games.
 Suzi also volunteers her time at all state games and many fundraisers, and many recognize her as the creative mind behind your favorite souvenirs, a role she has dedicated countless hours during her remarkable 30-year tenure with Special Olympics.